libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ### Playlist File Overview

 Each playlist is a plain text file with an extension of `.lpl`.
-RetroArch 1.7.5 and later uses a JSON playlist format, although the backwards compatibilty remains for the deprecated "6-Line" playlist format.
+RetroArch 1.7.5 and later uses a JSON playlist format, although the backwards compatibility remains for the deprecated "6-Line" playlist format.

 **Note:** The paths in playlist files need to use the correct 'slash' character for the user's platform.
 Linux, OS X, and Android systems including Lakka and LudOS require forward slashes `/`, while Windows and DOS systems require backslashes `\`.